ToughStoneX/Self-Supervised-MVS/README.md

 # Self-Supervised-MVS
 This repository is the official PyTorch implementation of our AAAI 2021 paper:

-"Self-supervised Multi-view Stereo via Effective Co-Segmentation and Data-Augmentation"
+"*Self-supervised Multi-view Stereo via Effective Co-Segmentation and Data-Augmentation*"

 Code will be released soon!